 Request FREE Sample Report @ https://www.marketsandmarkets.com/requestsampleNew.asp?id=10199544

 The COVID-19 pandemic has presented an unprecedented challenge for the automotive interior component providers as major OEMs partially or completely suspended vehicle production in major automotive markets.
-As the severity of the pandemic increases in Europe and North America, major automotive interior providers could lose significant chunks of revenue in 2020.
+As the severity of the pandemic increases in Europe and North America, major automotive interior providers had lost significant revenue in 2020 and in 2021.

-Europe is estimated to have a significant market share by 2025, followed by North America and RoW.
-The growth of the automotive interior market in Europe is expected to be driven by the adoption of advanced interior components such as HUD, centre stack, and lighting in the economy and commercial vehicles.
-The major growth drivers for the European automotive interior market include the growing demand for technology, the rising need for a safe and secure driving experience, and an increase in the development of connected cars.
+The Asia Pacific is estimated to have a significant market share by 2027, followed by Europe and North America.
+The growth of the automotive interior market in Asia- Pacific is expected to be driven by the adoption of advanced interior components such as HUD, centre stack, and lighting in the economy and commercial vehicles.
+The major growth drivers for the Asia- Pacific automotive interior market include the growing demand for technology, the rising need for a safe and secure driving experience, and an increase in the development of connected cars.
 Automotive interior components and solution providers such as Continental (Germany), Hyundai Mobis (South Korea), Denso(Japan), Panasonic (Japan), and Robert Bosch GmbH (Germany) are the major players in this region.

-The semi-autonomous segment is projected to be the fastest segment of the automotive interior market during the forecast period.
-The adoption of semi-autonomous vehicles is growing worldwide due to the increasing integration of automotive electronic components, safety features, and convenience/premium features.
-The segment is also anticipated to rise in the coming years due to an increase in the electrification of vehicle components and the use of smart automotive interior solutions that assist the driver in terms of comfort and safe driving.
+The autonomous segment is projected to be the fastest segment of the automotive interior market during the forecast period.
+The adoption of autonomous vehicles will grow worldwide due to the increase in demand for self-driving cars.
+The segment will also be anticipated to rise in the coming years due to an increase in the electrification of vehicle components and the use of smart automotive interior solutions that assist passengers in terms of comfort and safe ride.
 Also, technologically driven companies and OEMs are collaborating to make semi-autonomous and autonomous vehicles a safer mode of transportation, thereby engaging consumer curiosity.